Optimal Offline Dynamic $2,3$-Edge/Vertex Connectivity: Introduction

-\begin{theorem} Given a sequence of $t$ updates/queries on a graph of the form: \begin{itemize} \item Insert edge $(u, v)$. \item Delete edge $(u, v)$. \item Query if a pair of vertices $u$ and $v$ are $2$-edge connected/$3$-edge connected/bi-connected/tri-connected in the current graph. \end{itemize} There exists an algorithm that answers all queries in $O(t\log{t})$ time. \end{theorem} For $2$-edge connectivity and bi-connectivity, these bounds match the bounds from Kaczmarz-Lacki~\cite{KaczmarzL15} and are faster by polylog factors than online data-structures~\cite{HolmLT98}.
-For tri-connectivity and $3$-edge connectivity, previous works only gave polylog time per update in the incremental setting~\cite{DiBattistaT90} and about $n^{2/3}$ per update in the fully dynamic setting~\cite{GalilI91}.
+\begin{theorem} Given a sequence of $t$ updates/queries on a graph of the form: \begin{itemize} \item Insert edge $(u, v)$, \item Delete edge $(u, v)$, \item Query if a pair of vertices $u$ and $v$ are $2$-edge connected/$3$-edge connected/bi-connected/tri-connected in the current graph, \end{itemize} there exists an algorithm that answers all queries in $O(t\log{n})$ time. \end{theorem}

+For simplicity, we will assume the graph is empty at the start and end of the sequence, but the results discussed are easily modified to start with an initial graph $G$, at the cost of an additive $O(m)$ term in the running time, where $m$ is the number of edges of $G$.
+Further, we assume a fixed vertex set of size $n$.
+Any update sequence with arbitrary vertex endpoints can be modified to one on a fixed set of vertices, where the size of the fixed set is equal to the largest number of non-isolated vertices in any graph achieved in the given update sequence.